 When proposing an All other foods except animal food commodities MRL the magnitude of existing commodity MRLs was taken into consideration.
 The All other foods except animal food commodities MRL should also be low enough to prevent off label use and high enough to allow for inadvertent presence of the agvet chemical.
 A range of agvet chemicals currently have existing plant and/or animal commodity MRLs set at the Limit of Determination5.
 The Limits of Determination for animal food commodities are not relevant because these commodities are exempted from All other foods except animal food commodities MRLs.
-While the Limit of Determination is the lowest MRL at which an All other foods except animal food commodities MRL can be set, it may not be desirable to do so as it may not be high enough to allow for inadvertent presence of the chemical in the food.
-Therefore, the range of MRLs, the number of commodities with current MRLs and the contribution of All other foods except animal food commodities to the estimated total dietary exposure were all considered in establishing an All other foods except animal food commodities MRL that is higher than the Limit of Determination.
+While the Limit of Determination is the lowest MRL at which an All other foods except animal food commodities MRLs.
+While the allow for inadvertent presence of the chemical in the food.
+Therefore, the range of MRLs, the number of commodities with current MRLs and the contribution of All other foods except animal food commodities and All other foods except animal food commodities MRLs, the number of commodities to the estimated total dietary exposure were all considered in establishing an All other foods except animal food commodities MRL that is higher than the Limit of Determination.